MakarovArtyom/data-science-projects/Others/README.md

+### Other projects

-### Repository contains other side-project related to data science and analytics
+Repository contains other side-project related to data science and analytics